-Barolo -A wine nicknamed centuries ago “The King of Wines” might seem intimidating.
-Indeed, Barolo is not for the faint of heart—or palate.
-The key qualities: famous 'tar and roses' aroma, a bright ruby color, firm tannins, elevated acidity, and relatively high alcohol.
+Barolo - Nicknamed “The King of Wines”, Barolo is not for the faint of heart—or palate.
+Its key qualities: famous 'tar and roses' aroma, a bright ruby color, firm tannins, elevated acidity, and relatively high alcohol.

-Bardolino- The Bardolino wine is ruby red sometimes almost cherry.
+Bardolino – red, sometimes almost cherry blend of Corvina, Rondinella, and Molinara varieties from vineyards on the east shore of Lake Garda in the Veneto.
 Fruity with notes of cherry, strawberry and raspberry, with spicy notes of black pepper and cinnamon.
 The palate is dry, soft, fresh and pleasantly salty.

-Cabernet Sauvignon - A black varietal that initially earned notoriety and controversy as a component in the well known Super Tuscan Blends.
-This varietal can be fermented alone or blended with Sangiovese and other varietals to produce Super Tuscan blends with significant power, depth and complexity.
+Cabernet Sauvignon - A classic varietal that in Italy initially earned notoriety and controversy as a component in the well-known Super Tuscan Blends.
+Cab Sauv can be fermented alone or blended with Sangiovese and other varietals to produce Super Tuscan blends with significant power, depth and complexity.

-Lambrusco - An Italian wine known for its natural effervescence.
-A sweet medium bodied wine that has berry tasting notes and a high acidity.
+Lambrusco - Known for its natural effervescence.
+A sweet medium-bodied wine that has berry tasting notes and a high acidity.

 Montepulciano - Globally appreciated for their soft flavors, strong color and gentle tannins, Montepulciano wines are typically best consumed in their youth and with food.
-The deep-purple juice of Montepulciano grapes is used in varying proportions to produce wines under roughly 50 of Italy's DOC and DOCG titles.
-Although sometimes used on its own, it also responds well to blending with other varieties, most successfully Sangiovese - its close relative and Italy's most widely planted grape variety.
+Used in varying proportions to produce wines under roughly 50 of Italy's DOC and DOCG titles.
+Although sometimes used on its own, it is principally blended with other varieties, most successfully with Sangiovese.

-Sangiovese - Sangiovese is one of the most popular and most planted grapes in Italy.
-The grapes make wines that offer fresh, cherry flavors and an earthy quality, often aromatic like cedar.
-As the many Sangiovese blends out there prove, the grape plays well with others.
+Sangiovese - Sangiovese is one of the most widely planted grapes in Italy.
+Has fresh, cherry flavors and an earthy quality, often aromatic like cedar.
+An exceptional blending wine, Sangiovese plays well with others.

-Pinot Grigio - Currently the most popular white wine produced in Italy, Pinot Grigio is mostly grown in the northeastern regions of Italy.
+Pinot Grigio - Currently the most popular white wine produced in Italy, mostly grown in the northeastern regions of Italy.
 Most Pinot Grigios are dry with fruit flavors of pear and apple with hints of lemon and mineral.